-The Project Management Guide, which is an internationally recognized Standard (IEEE, ANSI), is used as a reference for most of the professional development programs based on Project Management.
-Various institutes and institutions offer Professional Courses on Project Management/ PMP Certification.
-The curriculum designed is largely based on the Guide to Project Management Body of Knowledge i.e, the PMBOK® and other Project Management books and Standards advocated by the Project Management Institute PMI®.
-The PMI® is the world’s largest not-for-profit organization for Project Management.
-It serves the Project Management community through its various initiatives, where advocating the Best Practices in Project, Program and portfolio management is in the forefront.
-The PMI® has regularly updated the PMBOK®.
-The first edition was actually published by the PMI® as a white paper in the year 1983.
-The Guide to Project Management Body of Knowledge is now in its 5th edition released recently in 2013.
+The Project Management Guide, an internationally recognized standard (IEEE, ANSI), is used as a reference for most project management-based training programs.
+Various institutes and institutes offer professional courses in project management/PMP certification.
+The curriculum developed is largely based on the Project Management Guide, a body of knowledge, i.e., PMBOK® and other project management books and standards recommended by the PMI® Project Management Institute.
+PMI® is the world's largest non-profit project management organization.
+It serves the project management community through its various initiatives focused on advocating best practices in project, program, and portfolio management.
+PMI® updates PMBOK® regularly.
+The first edition was published as a white paper by PMI® in 1983.
+The Project Management Agency Knowledge Guide is now in its 5th edition, most recently published in 2013.

-The Project Management Guide represents the SUM total of knowledge present within the profession of Project Management.
-The PMBOK® provides a framework for guidelines, rules and characteristics of Projects across industries.
-Its standards are widely accepted and when, consistently applied, help you and your organization achieve professional excellence.
-The knowledge, standards and practices framed within the Project Management Guide, are applicable to most of the Projects, most of the times in most of the industry verticals.
+The project management manual represents all the knowledge available in the project management profession.
+PMBOK® provides a framework for guidelines, rules, and project specifications across a wide range of industries.
+The standards are widely recognized and, when applied consistently, will help you and your organization achieve professional excellence.
+The knowledge, standards, and practices contained in the Project Management Guide apply to most projects, most in most industries.

-The Project Management Guide is all about processes, their interactions, integration and their interface points.
-The process interactions defined are a variation of the Deming’s Plan-Do-Check-Act cycle.
-The PMBOK® also serves to promote and establish a common vocabulary for the Project Management Profession.
-The guide suggests tools and techniques for each process as well as provides a basis for defining inputs and outputs for the same.
-It defines the basic concepts of Project, Project Management, Role of Project Manager in different Organizational Structures, Project Management phases and the Project Life Cycle.
-The guide provides a comprehensive approach to balance the project constraints, which include, but are not limited to the following:
+The Project Management guide is about processes, their interactions, integrations, and their interface points.
+Defined process interactions are a variation of Deming's plan-do-check-action cycle.
+PMBOK® also serves to promote and create a common vocabulary for the project management profession.
+This handbook provides tools and techniques for each process and provides a basis for determining equal inputs and outputs.
+It defines the basic concepts of the project, project management, the role of the project manager in different organizational structures, project management phases, and project life cycle.
+This guide provides a comprehensive approach to balancing project boundaries that include, but is not limited to:

-The PMBOK® in its 5th edition is structured around 5 Process Groups viz.
-Initiating, Planning, Executing, Monitoring and Controlling and Closing.
-Furthermore, 10 Knowledge areas are mapped to the 5 Process Group by unique individual Processes.
-The 10 Knowledge Areas are as under:
+PMBOK® in 5th edition is structured around 5 process groups viz.
+Initiate, plan, execute, monitor and control, and close.
+In addition, the 10 knowledge domains are mapped to the 5th process group by unique individual processes.
+The 10 knowledge areas are as follows:

-The Project Stakeholder Management is an addition in the PMBOK® 5th edition.
-In the earlier edition Project Stakeholder Management was part of the Project Communication Management Knowledge Area.
-The 5th edition defines 47 processes around the Process Groups and Knowledge Areas, which are 5 more than those in the previous edition.
+Project Stakeholder Management is a complement to PMBOK® 5th Edition.
+In earlier versions, Project Stakeholder Management was part of the Project Communications Management knowledge area.
+The 5th edition defines 47 processes around process groups and knowledge areas, which is 5 more than the previous edition.